Connecting Assets & Changing Minds

 In other areas, Rob has worked as a psychologist within a wide range of professional sports including cycling, golf, football, tennis and snooker.
 Rob has also worked with chief executives and senior manager's applying sports psychology techniques to a business environment to improve performance under pressure.

-Attached for your information is a copy of the event programme.
 Please note that during the conference there will be a number of informal opportunities to network with colleagues.